EECS3311F24/project-bargainbox/doc/sprint2/standups.md

 **Annie:**
 **1\.** What did you work on since the last standup?
 Since the last standup meeting, I have implemented the delete post feature.
+I have also started researching about the System Architecture Diagram in order to make it better and follow the MVC structure during this sprint.

 **2\.** What do you commit to next?
 Next, I commit to completing the System Architecture diagram pdf document.